 LEARN, Canada’s first national literacy campaign, has been running successfully since 1994.
-Thanks to The Yellow Pages Group™, LEARN has assisted tens of thousands of learners in seeking help to improve their literacy skills.
+Thanks to the Yellow Pages Group™ and DirectWest, LEARN has assisted tens of thousands of learners in seeking help to improve their literacy skills.

 How LEARN works:

-By looking under the heading 'LEARN' in the Yellow Pages™, or by visiting LookUnderLearn.ca, Canadians can find contact information for their local literacy organization.
+By looking under the heading 'LEARN' in the Yellow Pages™ or DirectWest directories, or by visiting LookUnderLearn.ca, Canadians can find contact information for their local literacy organization.
 The LEARN ads help adults at various levels of literacy to get to the next step - finding the learning program suitable for them.

 The LEARN program is one of the most common ways for adult learners to find out about literacy organizations - and 95 per cent of potential learners who saw a LEARN ad said that it helped them decide to call.